Develop-X/AWS/AWS Certified Solutions Architect/03_Object Storage & CDN – S3, Glacier and CloudFront.md

 ### S3 Versioning

-  - Once versioning is turned on it cannot be removed.
-It can only be suspended.
+  - **Once versioning is turned on it cannot be removed.
+It can only be suspended**.
 To remove versioning, you have to create a new bucket and transfer all files from old to new

-  - For newer version of an object, you still have to set permissions to allow access.
+  - **For newer version of an object, you still have to set permissions to allow access.
 It is disabled by default even if previous version is public.

   - All versions of the file add up to the storage.
 Hence for larger objects, ensure that there is some lifecycle versioning in place.

-  - Version deleted cannot be restored.
+  - **Version deleted cannot be restored.

-  - Object deleted can be restored – Delete the Delete marker.
+  - **Object deleted can be restored** – Delete the Delete marker.

   - Versioning is a good backup tool.

-  - For versioning.
+  - **For versioning.
 MFA can be setup for Delete capability for object / bucket – Complicated setup.

 ## Cross Region Replication

-  - To allow for cross region replication, the both source and target buckets must have versioning enabled.
+  - To allow for cross region replication, the **both source and target buckets must have versioning enabled**.

-  - When cross region replication is enabled, all existing objects in the bucket are not copied over to replica site.
-Only Updates to existing objects and newer objects are replicated over.
+  - When cross region replication is enabled, all existing objects in the bucket are not copied over to replica site. **Only Updates to existing objects and newer objects are replicated over**.
 All previous versions of the updated objects are replicated.

   - Permissions are also replicated from one bucket to another.

-  - Transitive replications do not work.
+  - **Transitive replications do not work**.
 E.g. if you setup bucket C to replicate content from bucket B which replicates content from bucket A – Changes made to bucket A will not get propagated to C. You will need to manually upload content to bucket B to trigger replication to C.

-  - Delete markers are replicated.
+  - **Delete markers** are replicated.
+  - A delete marker is a placeholder (marker) for a versioned object that was named in a simple DELETE request.
+Because the object was in a versioning-enabled bucket, the object was not deleted.
+The delete marker, however, makes Amazon S3 behave as if it had been deleted.

-  - If you delete source replication bucket objects, they are deleted from replica target bucket too.
+  - **If you delete source replication bucket objects, they are deleted from replica target bucket too.
 When you delete a Delete marker or version from source, that action is not replicated.

 ## Lifecycle Management

-  - Objects stored in Glacier incur minimum 90 day storage cost.
+  - Objects stored in **Glacier incur minimum 90 day storage cost**.

   - Lifecycle management can be used in conjunction with versioning